Aprxmeya/Pong-Game/README.md

 4. 🎯 The goal is to bounce the ball back and forth, scoring points each time the opponent misses.

-##📸 Screenshot
+## 📸 Screenshot
 ![Gameplay Screenshot](__pycache__/pic.png)

-##⚙️ Requirements
+## ⚙️ Requirements
 Python 3.8 or higher
 No additional libraries are required.
-Just download, run, and enjoy! 🎉

 Have fun and enjoy the game! 🏓